dsc-courses/dsc10-2025-sp/syllabus.md

 (not an exhaustive list):

 - Using or submitting code acquired from other individuals.
-- Posting your code online, including on Ed, unless privately to instructors only.
+- Posting your code online, including on Campuswire, unless privately to instructors only.
 - Having any other person complete any part of your assignment on your behalf.
 - Completing an assignment on behalf of someone else.